Freight Broker vs. Dispatcher

 What is a Truck Dispatcher?

-Dispatchers or a truck dispatch service represent the carrier when negotiating freight.
+Independent dispatchers or a truck dispatch service represent the carrier when negotiating freight.
 They take a percentage off the carrier’s negotiated rate, so a dispatch service is motivated to find carriers higher paying freight.
 The higher the rate they can find for the carrier, the more money they make.
 Good dispatchers will keep portfolios with their carrier’s lane preferences, desired freight rates, and equipment specifications.
 Using this information, the dispatcher then contacts the shippers or freight broker on the carrier’s behalf to negotiate loads that meet the carrier’s requirements.
 Only after a load is agreed upon does the dispatcher charge the carrier a fee for the service.
 Also note, if the carrier uses factoring, many dispatchers will create and submit invoices to the factor on the carrier’s behalf.
 However, all dispatchers are not created equal, as some will charge additional fees or make you book a monthly minimum.
-As always, be sure to ask those questions before hiring a dispatcher or signing a.
+As always, be sure to ask those questions before hiring a dispatcher or signing a contract.

 Example